datajoint/datajoint-elements/gh-pages/docs/community/nwb.md

 ### DataJoint

-**DataJoint** — https://datajoint.org — is an open-source software framework for structuring scientific data in shared databases and automating analysis workflows.
-  Research projects use DataJoint to automate their data collection and analysis.

-**DataJoint Elements** — https://elements.datajoint.org — is a collection of open-source reference database schemas and analysis workflows for neurophysiology experiments.
+**DataJoint Elements** — https://elements.datajoint.org — is a collection of open-source reference database schemas and analysis workflows for neurophysiology experiments, supported by the **DataJoint** — https://datajoint.org — is an open-source software framework.
 The project is funded by the NIH grant U24 NS116470 and led by Dr. Dimitri Yatsenko.

-The principal developer of the DataJoint framework and DataJoint Elements is the company DataJoint — https://datajoint.com.
+The principal developer of DataJoint Elements the DataJoint framework is the company DataJoint — https://datajoint.com.

 ### Neurodata without Borders (NWB)